s1varam/pokedex/README.md

 - The application opens in `http://localhost:3000/` or any other available port

 ## To-do
-- Include some more Pokémon data - strengths, weaknesses, moves, gender
+- Include some more Pokémon data - strengths, weaknesses, moves
 - Complex evolution chains (Eevee and the likes)
+- Add favorites
+- Offline mode
+- Router for Pokemon details

 ## Credits